Kroppeb/AdventOfCodeSolutions/src/Reflection 2022.md

 64/73; points: 65, 4th place
 * input parsing took long
 * Don't know why I went with Deques
+* Note from 07/06/2023: can I index with ranges/progressions? if not, add that

 ## Day 06
 114/108; points: 0, 15th place